Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 2attempt 2: patch-v2, failures=0

 3candidate for review: patch-v2The controller produces a candidate for review, not an automatic deployment.
-More tests, code review, and authorization may still be required before changing a live fulfillment service.
+More tests, code review, and authorization may still be required before changing a live production service.

-The loop we built is powerful, but it assumes the sandbox contains the threat.
+The loop we built can do real work, but it assumes the sandbox contains the threat.
 What happens when it doesn't?

-Think of a sandbox like a sealed fulfillment test bay.
-The test bay has fake labels, fake carriers, and fake payment credentials, so automation behaves naturally without touching real orders.
+A sandbox is a sealed test lab: disposable files, fake credentials, and no production network, so automation behaves naturally without touching real systems.
 Its controls should terminate work that exceeds its limits and deny access to unapproved host or network resources.

 Static analysis, allowlists, and prompt rules help, but they're not the security boundary.
 Assume the code will reach execution and design the runtime so a malicious or broken program still can't damage the host.

 If an attacker tricks the agent into generating os.system("rm -rf /"), destruction must be limited to a disposable sandbox filesystem rather than the host or a persistent repository.
-If the agent writes an infinite loop, the supervisor must terminate it at its resource or time budget.
-If the agent tries to open a reverse shell to an external server, an offline sandbox must deny that connection.
+Infinite loops need supervisor termination at a resource or time budget.
+Reverse-shell attempts should fail because an offline sandbox denies that network connection.

 Containers are convenient for development, CI, and controlled workloads, but a standard container shares the host kernel.
 For hostile multi-tenant generated code, evaluate an additional isolation boundary such as gVisor, Kata Containers, or a microVM, along with the controls shown below.[1]